 - Access through at least 50% of entrances, including the principal pedestrian entrance/s to all buildings or parts of buildings (i.e. when they have a separate function and/or use e.g. external retail tenancy).
-Note it is preferred that all entrances are accessible. - A non-accessible entry located no more than 50m distance from an accessible entry (for buildings greater than 500m2). - All accessible doors with 850mm min. clear width opening and suitable door circulation area, compliant with AS1428.1:2009. - An accessible path of travel e.g. ramp or lift provided adjacent (or in reasonable proximity) to any stair access.
+Note it is preferred that all entrances are accessible.
+A non-accessible entry located no more than 50m distance from an accessible entry (for buildings greater than 500m2).
+All accessible doors with 850mm min. clear width opening and suitable door circulation area, compliant with AS1428.1:2009. - An accessible path of travel e.g. ramp or lift provided adjacent (or in reasonable proximity) to any stair access.
 Note: providing choice of access route directly adjacent so that people can start and finish in the same location/travel similar route promotes inclusion and UD principles.

 MGAC has reviewed the drawings and documentation in relation to the aforementioned requirements.
+On the basis of the current level of detail all access requirements appear capable of achieving compliance.